Cryptonaut77/poker-ledger-backend/README.md

 - Regenerated Prisma Client to ensure type safety
 - Pulled database schema to verify synchronization with `prisma db pull`
 - Backend server automatically reloaded with updated schema

-**Database is now stable:** The schema and database are fully synchronized.
-The columns `tableName` in `game_session` and `tipsPaid` in `dealer_down` are properly created and will persist across restarts.

-The app is now fully functional and accepting new player buy-ins, dealer downs, and expenses without errors.

 ## Troubleshooting